fa-benadda/projet-web/README.md

  ⚙️ mission 4: Back-End Developer
  Ilyas: Developed the API, the registration system, and the "CRUD" logic for skills (creating, reading, updating, deleting skill entries).

- 🗄️ mission 5: Database & README
+ 🗄️ mission 5: Database
- Habiba: Setup the MongoDB Atlas database, organized the Collections (tables), wrote the final Report, and made this README.
+ Habiba: Setup the MongoDB Atlas database, organized the Collections (tables), wrote the final Report

 ---